In this article, I’ll be recommending 15 fast-growing evergreen shrubs for the sake of your privacy, shade, and screening.

 USDA hardiness zones – 3 to 7

-On these shrubs, you can find attractive red fall berries, mixed into the lovely green leaves.
+You can find attractive red fall berries on these shrubs mixed with lovely green leaves.

-These shrubs boast of a lot of vigor, little wonder its berries can last deep into the winter.
+These shrubs boast a lot of vigor; little wonder their berries can last deep into the winter.

 You can try these varieties –